α-Tubulin (1C7) Antibody

 This is a mouse monoclonal antibody, which was raised against the full-length α-tubulin of human origin.

-The α-tubulin (1C7) antibody detects α-tubulin of human and mouse origins.
+This antibody detects the α-tubulin of human and mouse origins.
 Other species have not been tested yet.

 50 kDa (α-tubulin), but it appears as ~55 kDa in SDS-PAGE.